Iterable/iterable-web-sdk/README.md

 Another example: If your in-app is positioned in the center and your browser if at 700px, your in-app message will grow to take up 100% of the screen.

 This chart also implies that your in-app message is taking 100% of its container.
 Your results may vary if you add, for example, a `max-width: 200px` CSS rule to your message HTML.
-Regardless of how you write your CSS, these rules will take effect, **so we recommend that you stick to percentage-based CSS widths when possible when creating your message**
+Regardless of how you write your CSS, these rules will take effect, **so it is recommended that you stick to percentage-based CSS widths when possible when creating your message**

 ## Clicking links breaks the experience of my single-page app (or how you add a custom callback to link clicks)